 You might think that cooperation between Omega and NASA stopped after the Apollo program.
 But that isn’t the case.
-In fact, the Moonwatch was re-certified for the Space Shuttle missions in 1978.
-Again, after a tender and some rigid testing procedures, the Omega Speedmaster Professional was chosen again for all manned space flights.
+In fact, the Moonwatch was re-qualified (not certified!) for the Space Shuttle missions in 1978.
+After a tender and some rigid testing procedures, the Omega Speedmaster Professional was chosen again for all manned space flights.

 Now, it is quite difficult to obtain one of these radial dial models, as they were officially made for NASA.
-The regular Speedmaster Professional reference 145.022 continued into the 1980s and later on received a new reference number due to another coding system that Omega started to use.
-The Speedmaster Professional was (and still is today) the only watch certified for use during EVA by astronauts.
+The regular Speedmaster Professional reference 145.022/145.0022 continued into the 1980s and later on received a new reference number due to another coding system that Omega started to use (3590.50).
+The Speedmaster Professional was (and still is today) the only watch qualified for use during EVA by astronauts.

 “EVA is a commonly used acronym for Extravehicular Activity, which describes any activity for which a crewmember must go outside the protected “shirtsleeve” environment of the orbiter’s crew cabin.” – NASA.

-Besides the Speedmaster Professional ‘Moonwatch’ with hand-wound caliber, astronauts also demanded for a watch with more functionality for use on-board the spacecraft.
-In 1997/1998, the digital Omega Speedmaster Professional X-33 was a fact.
+Besides the Speedmaster Professional ‘Moonwatch’ with hand-wound caliber, astronauts also demanded a watch with more functionality for use onboard the spacecraft.
+In 1998, the digital Omega Speedmaster Professional X-33 was a fact.
 Even today, these watches are still being used by astronauts.
 The X-33 (‘Skywalker’) today is the 3rd generation and has new functions, developed with the input from ESA (European Space Agency) astronauts.

-It wasn’t until recently that we bumped into this white gold Speedmaster Professional BC345.0802 with box and papers.
+It wasn’t until 2016 that we bumped into this white gold Speedmaster Professional BC345.0802 with box and papers.
 Reading the certificate of authenticity that came with the watch, cleared up a bit of mystery around these gold Speedmasters from 1980.
-The German text on the black certificate clearly reads that the renewed ‘Flight Qualification’ by NASA for the Speedmaster was the reason for Omega to come up with this limited and numbered edition of the Speedmaster Professional in 18 carat gold.
+The German text on the black certificate clearly reads that the renewed ‘Flight Qualification’ by NASA for the Speedmaster was the reason for Omega to come up with this limited and numbered edition of the Speedmaster Professional in 18-carat gold.

 To our best knowledge, this is the only Speedmaster that we know of that is connected to the Space Shuttle (recertification) other than the 56 Alaska III project pieces, that were clearly not for the public.